Our Values and Ethos

 The Sensory Inclusion Service (SIS) works in Wolverhampton with:

-- children and young people from 0 to 19 with a medically diagnosed hearing or a visual impairment
+- children and young people from 0 to 19 (to 25 under some circumstances, please contact to discuss) with a medically diagnosed hearing or a visual impairment

 - their families and carers

 We follow statutory guidance on duties, policies and procedures relating to Part 3 of the Children and Families Act 2014 and the Special Educational Needs and Disability Code of Practice

 - supporting families from diagnosis of hearing loss or eye condition by giving advice and guidance to carers, settings and school - We support Children and young people who have been diagnosed by a hearing specialist and/or have specialist equipment such as hearing aids.
 For more information on who we support and how we decide this for visual impairment.